Welcome to the Clinical Specialty Advising page!

 Advice on Residency Selection and Application

 Step I & Step II scores are an important part of your residency application.
-Doing well on preclinical blocks correlates with higher likelihood of passing Step I. Your advisor will review mean Step II scores for the student's preferred specialty, and will discuss how to be the most competitive applicant based on the student's performance.
+Doing well on preclinical blocks correlates with a higher likelihood of passing Step I. Your advisor will review the mean Step II scores for the student's preferred specialty, and will discuss how to be the most competitive applicant based on the student's performance.

 Letters of recommendation are important for all specialties.
 Typically, 3-4 letters will be required, usually specific to the individual specialty.
 While not essential in all specialties, letters from chairs or section chiefs may be especially beneficial if the person knows the student well.
 If the student is interested in pursuing a residency in a home or away site, a strong letter from that site is extremely valuable.